Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Empirical Observation

 \section{Empirical Observation}

-In this section, we examine the responses of \texttt{Qwen2.5-Math-7B} by visualizing the training outputs with token entropy highlighted.
+This section examines the responses of \texttt{Qwen2.5-Math-7B} by visualizing the training outputs with token entropy highlighted.

-We sample over 4k responses in the training set and collect over $10^6$ tokens.
-The statistical analysis of the entropy values of tokens is presented in word cloud Figure~\ref{fig:high-ent_wordcloud} and~\ref{fig:low-ent_wordcloud}, where a larger font size indicates a higher average token entropy.
-Our visualization results resemble prior works~\cite{DBLP:journals/corr/abs-2506-01939,DBLP:journals/corr/abs-2506-14758} that high-entropy tokens act as "forks" that determine reasoning trajectories, whereas low-entropy tokens facilitate the stable execution of logic along the selected path.
+The visualization samples over 4k responses in the training set and collects over $10^6$ tokens.
+The statistical analysis of the entropy values of tokens is presented in word clouds in Figure~\ref{fig:high-ent_wordcloud} and~\ref{fig:low-ent_wordcloud}, where a larger font size indicates a higher average token entropy.
+The visualization aligns with prior works~\cite{DBLP:journals/corr/abs-2506-01939,DBLP:journals/corr/abs-2506-14758}: high-entropy tokens often coincide with candidate forks in reasoning trajectories, while low-entropy tokens often facilitate the stable execution of logic along the selected path.
 Specifically, high-entropy tokens frequently correspond to logical connectors such as "since," "therefore," and "thus," which bridge reasoning steps.
 Similarly, in mathematical contexts, tokens like "need," "given," and "let" serve to introduce assumptions or definitions.
 By contrast, low-entropy tokens typically include word suffixes, code snippets, or components of mathematical formulas, all of which are characterized by high structural determinism.
 However, existing works primarily target a binary classification of tokens into high and low entropy categories.
-We are curious whether entropy levels represent consistent model behaviors, regardless of correctness.
+A further question is whether entropy levels correspond to consistent model behaviors, regardless of correctness.
 For example, do low-entropy tokens usually indicate overconfident mistakes or robust reasoning steps in incorrect responses?

-To this end, we examine several examples and visualize two representative examples in Figure~\ref{fig:example_output}, where token entropy is highlighted separately in incorrect and correct reasoning.
+To this end, the analysis visualizes two representative examples in Figure~\ref{fig:example_output}, where token entropy is highlighted separately in incorrect and correct reasoning.
 The visualization reveals similar patterns.
-Despite the final correctness, high-entropy tokens consistently function as critical decision points that guide the reasoning trajectory, while low-entropy tokens execute deterministic and correct steps along the established path.
-Although there are some corner cases where some low-entropy tokens exhibit overconfident hallucinations, the overall trend remains consistent~\cite{DBLP:conf/iclr/0026L0GWTFY24,DBLP:conf/iclr/XiongHLLFHH24}.
+Despite the final correctness, high-entropy tokens often coincide with candidate decision points along the reasoning trajectory, while low-entropy tokens often execute deterministic steps along the established path.
+Although some low-entropy tokens exhibit overconfident hallucinations, the overall trend persists~\cite{DBLP:conf/iclr/0026L0GWTFY24,DBLP:conf/iclr/XiongHLLFHH24}.